codacy/docs/docs/release-notes/cloud/cloud-2023-11-23-new-coverage-engine-status-checks.md

 ### Quality commit page

-A redesigned [Quality commit](../../repositories/commits.md) page is planned to be released in the near future, and it will get all the data from the new Coverage engine.
+A redesigned [Quality commit](../../repositories/commits.md) page is planned to be released in the near future and will get coverage data from the new Coverage engine.

 ### Coverage commit page

-On <!-- TODO ALA-845 Date -->, the [Coverage commit](../../repositories-coverage/commits.md) page was set to get data from the new Coverage engine.
+On February 8th 2024, the [Coverage commit](../../repositories-coverage/commits.md) page was set to get data from the new Coverage engine.

 ## New Coverage engine side effects